Robert Ruffin Barrow: Career

 Barrow was one of the largest landowners in Terrebonne Parish, Louisiana, where he owned six plantations: Residence, Caillou Grove, Honduras, Myrtle Grove, Crescent Farm, and Point Farm.

 Residence Plantation took its name from the fact that Barrow regarded it as his home.
 Its main house Residence Plantation House is currently on the National Register of Historical Places.
 He also owned the Donaldsonville Plantation in Ascension Parish, the Locust Grove Plantation in Assumption Parish, the Oak Grove Plantation in Lafourche Parish, and several plantations in Texas.
 He became "one of the wealthiest planters" in Louisiana, and the owner of hundreds of slaves.

 During the American Civil War of 1861–1865, Barrow financed the construction of submarines for the Confederate States Navy.
 He lost much of his wealth as a result of the war, however much was regained back to his family and descendants.

 Barrow was politically active in Louisiana.

 Personal life, death and legacy

 Barrow married Volumnia Washington Hunley, the sister of Confederate Navy officer Horace Lawson Hunley, in 1850.
 They had a son, Robert Ruffin Jr., and a daughter, Volumnia Roberta.

 Barrow died in 1875.
 His daughter Roberta, who inherited his Residence Plantation in Terrebone Parish, built the Residence Plantation House, now listed on the National Register of Historic Places.

-Philanthropy

-The best known investment R. R. Barrow made was for the construction of the Hunley submarines.
-Less known are the donation of land and money he made to many people.

-Records show that he donated land ~60 feet x ~117 feet that were valued at $300 each to widows of friends and workers, both white and black.
-The donations took place in the years 1854–1873.
-His largest donation to a private individual named John B. Pittman was half of the property of Oak Grove Plantation in Lafourche Parish.

-There are donations to various churches of various Christian faiths.